Cecil-Bishop, Pennsylvania

-Cecil-Bishop (sometimes referred to by simply its inner communities, Cecil or Bishop) is a census-designated place (CDP) in Washington County, Pennsylvania, United States.
+Cecil-Bishop is a census-designated place in Washington County, Pennsylvania, United States.
 The population was 2,730 at the 2020 census.
-The census-designated place encompasses two unincorporated communities: larger Cecil in the west and smaller Bishop in the east.
+The census-designated place encompasses the unincorporated communities of Cecil and Bishop along Pennsylvania Route 50.

+Cecil-Bishop is located in the geographic center of Cecil Township.
+Much of the farmland in the area has been developed into planned neighborhoods since the 1990s due to the development of the Southpointe business park as well as Cecil Township's growth as a suburb of Pittsburgh.

 Geography

 Cecil-Bishop is located at 40°19′20″N 80°11′29″W (40.322303, -80.191384).

 According to the United States Census Bureau, the CDP has a total area of 2.5 sqmi, all of it land.